 The church: Jesus’ church, or Jesus’ body, is comprised of all humans on Earth that are saved.
 A local church is comprised of a group of saved individuals who gather to serve Jesus.
 The head of the church is Jesus, and each local church should be led by a group of qualified elders.
 The church should meet regularly to correct, exhort, and encourage each other, stirring one another up to love and good works, edifying others with each other’s spiritual gifts, hearing the Bible preached, worshiping God in song to remind one another of Biblical truths, praying together, and spreading the gospel of Jesus to the rest of the world.

-Men’s Bible study: This group meets every Tuesday 18:00-20:00 close to Bergen metro station, and they are currently studying through Revelation.
+Women’s Bible study: This group meets every Friday 18:00-20:00 close to Kastellet Tram stop and they are currently studying through the gospel of Matthew.

-Mixed Bible study: This group meets every Friday 18:00-20:00 at Lørenskog, and they are currently studying Genesis.
+Mixed Bible study: This group meets every Thursday 17:30-20:00 at Ljabru, and they are currently studying 1 Samuel.